haxsaw/hikaru/README.rst

-Hikaru is a tool that provides you the ability to easily shift between YAML, Python objects/source, and JSON representations of your Kubernetes config files, provides assistance in authoring these files in Python, opens up options in how you can assemble and customise the files, and provides some programmatic tools for inspecting large, complex files to enable automation of policy and security compliance.
+Hikaru is a tool that provides you the ability to easily shift between YAML, Python objects/source, and JSON representations of your Kubernetes config files.
+It provides assistance in authoring these files in Python, opens up options in how you can assemble and customise the files, and provides some programmatic tools for inspecting large, complex files to enable automation of policy and security compliance.